mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 {% include clickable_figure image_path="/assets/images/chosingViperRxActivity.png" alt="Location of RxActivity generator screenshot" caption="This is where lies RxActivity generator." %}

-**Pro tip:** you can even assign a shortcut to creating any of the Moviper modules using `Manage shortcuts` menu (easy to find using our standard `cmd/ctrl + shift + A` magic), searching for "moviper" actions and right clicking them to add a shortcut.
-That will be even more smooth using the great [Key Promoter](https://plugins.jetbrains.com/plugin/4455-key-promoter) plugin, it will suggest you assigning a shortcut to the most used actions, you should definitely check it out!
+**Pro tip:** you can even assign a shortcut to create any of the Moviper modules using `Manage shortcuts` menu (easy to find using our standard `cmd/ctrl + shift + A` magic), searching for "moviper" actions and right clicking them to add a shortcut.
+That will be even more smooth using the great [Key Promoter](https://plugins.jetbrains.com/plugin/4455-key-promoter) plugin, it will suggest  a shortcut assignment to the most used actions.
+You should definitely check it out!
 {: .notice--info}

 {% include clickable_figure image_path="/assets/images/assignMoviperShortcuts.png" alt="Assigning shortcuts to Moviper actions screenshot" caption="Assigning shortcuts for Moviper actions will definitely come in handy." %}

 Fill up the form like I did on the screenshot below: name the screen `LoginActivity`, mark it as a `Launcher Activity` and select a `Passive Autoinject` type.
-There are some more options there and I hope that they're pretty self explaining.
-If I'm wrong - just trust me for now - I'll cover them later anyway.
+There are more options there and I hope that they're pretty self-explanatory.
+If not - just trust me for now - I'll cover them later anyway.

 {% include clickable_figure image_path="/assets/images/ViperActivityCreation.png" alt="Filled up RxActivity generator screenshot" caption="That's how I have created the LoginActivity." %}

-**Important!** Moviper allows you to handle orientation changes in the very easy way and publish results from background thread after recreating view, but now, for simplicity, please mark our activity to be in a blocked, portrait orientation by adding the `android:screenOrientation="portrait"` line to its entry in the `AndroidManifest.xml` file as below.
+**Important!** Moviper allows you to handle orientation changes in a very easy way and publish results from background thread after recreating view, but for simplicity, please mark our activity to be in a blocked portrait orientation by adding the `android:screenOrientation="portrait"` line to its entry in the `AndroidManifest.xml` file as seen below.
 Handling orientation changes in Moviper will be covered in the later posts.
 {: .notice--warning}

 ```xml